 Firstly, you can wait until you actually arrive in the country and go directly to the counter of a rental car company at the airport, and then start talking with the staff there.

-Generally, this is going to be the most expensive way to rent a car in Mexico.
+Generally, this is going to be the most expensive way to rent a car in Mexico as oftentimes only the most expensive cars are available last minutes – most people book the cheaper stuff online.
 The other two methods are usually much cheaper.

 Book through a rental company